 - General Power of Attorney: Enables the agent to handle broad financial and legal matters.
 It’s often used when the principal is temporarily incapacitated or unable to manage their affairs.

-- Limited Power of Attorney: Grants the agent authority over specific tasks.
-For example, handling a particular financial transaction while the principal is unavailable.
+- Limited Power of Attorney: This type of power grants the agent authority over specific tasks, such as handling a particular financial transaction while the principal is unavailable.

 - Durable Power of Attorney: Remains effective even if the principal becomes incapacitated.
 It’s crucial for long-term planning, ensuring continuous management of affairs.